Emergency medical personnel in the United Kingdom: Consultant paramedic controversy

-While the College of Paramedics is clear that a doctorate is required to work at consultant paramedic grade, there are many paramedics employed with this job title who do not hold, and are not working towards, a doctorate degree.
+While the Royal College of Paramedics is clear that a doctorate is required to work at consultant paramedic grade, there are many paramedics employed with this job title who do not hold, and are not working towards, a doctorate degree.

 Some UK ambulance services are open that they may employ consultant paramedics without the necessity for them to hold a doctorate.
 When directly questioned about this issue, NWAS admitted that out of their 8 consultant paramedics only 1 had a doctorate degree.

 Although the College of Paramedics stipulates a doctorate degree being required in its career framework to be considered a consultant paramedic, the college accepts consultant paramedics onto their register with only a master's level degree.

 Academic paramedicine

 Paramedics in the UK are involved in academic research and education.
 There are now a number of paramedics in post as professors, associate professors and senior lecturers across the United Kingdom.
 There is also a monthly peer-reviewed UK paramedic journal in the form of the Journal of Paramedic Practice, which publishes primary research and other articles of interest to UK paramedics and prehospital care clinicians.

 The College of Paramedics has delineated a post-graduate career pathway for paramedics in academia and education, although this varies by institution and is only a guide.